 Beginning in 2001, the agencies tasked with commercial fisheries management in Alaska (ADF&G, NMFS, IPHC) began development of a consolidated landing, production, and IFQ reporting from a sole source - the Interagency Electronic Reporting System (IERS).
 The goal is to move all fisheries dependant data to electronic reporting systems.
 The web-based reporting component of this system is eLandings.
 The desktop application for the at-sea catcher processor fleet is seaLandings.
-Vessels using the seaLandings application email landing and production reports to the centralized database as an email attachment. tLandings was developed to address electronic reporting on-board salmon tender vessels.
+Vessels using the seaLandings application email landing and production reports to the centralized database as an email attachment. tLandings was developed to address electronic reporting on-board groundfish and salmon tender vessels.
 The application and the landings reports are stored on a portable hard drive and delivered to the shoreside processor for upload to the eLandings database.
 Fisheries management agencies use a separate application, the IERS Agency Interface, to view and edit landing reports.
 The IERS management/development team are developing and implementing an electronic logbook application, eLogbook, currently used by groundfish catcher processors.
-The eLogbook will be modified to accommodate groundfish and crab catcher vessels and implemented in the future.
-The IERS has been in successful operation in the groundfish and IFQ halibut/sablefish fisheries since July 2006.
+The eLogbook has expanded to be used with groundfish and crab catcher vessels.
+The IERS has been in successful operation in Alaska's commercial fisheries since July 2006.